upb-lea/mag-net-hub/README.md

 This repository acts as a hub for selected power loss models that were elaborated by different competitors during the [MagNet Challenge 2023](https://github.com/minjiechen/magnetchallenge).
 Feel free to use these loss models for your power converter design as a complement to your datasheet.

+The loss models are designed such that you can request a certain frequency, temperature, material and $B$ wave (sequence), in order to be provided with a scalar power loss estimate and a corresponding $H$ wave estimate.
-Note that they only support steady-state and no varying DC-Bias yet.
+Note that only steady-state and no varying DC-Bias is supported yet.

 Supported materials:
 - ML95S